dotnet/Silk.NET/CONTRIBUTING.md

 If the core team are unable to champion an issue, they will mark it with a "help wanted" label.
 This indicates that any external contributor may pick up on this issue and implement it as part of a contribution.
 However, some "help wanted" issues may require intermediate knowledge of the codebase, area, and/or ecosystem; or may have uncertainty surrounding implementation details (if this is the case talk to us in the Discord or in a discussion issue).
 Because of this, we also mark some issues with the label "good first issue" which indicates that an issue is straightforward, and is a good place to start if you're interested in contributing but new to the codebase.

 ## Contributor License Agreement
 You must sign a Contributor License Agreement (CLA) before your PR will be merged.
-This is a one-time requirement for Ultz projects, and you'll only have to do this once.
+This is a one-time requirement for all .NET Foundation projects, and you'll only have to do this once.
 You can read more about [Contribution License Agreements (CLAs) on Wikipedia](https://en.wikipedia.org/wiki/Contributor_License_Agreement).

 You don't have to do this up-front.
 You can simply clone, fork, and submit your pull-request as usual.
 When your pull-request is created, you'll be notified by the CLA bot of further instructions if necessary.